Fariha127/CSE-2208-Project/README.md

 #### Runge-Kutta Theory

 ```
 Runge–Kutta 4th Order (RK4) Method is a numerical technique used to solve first-order ordinary differential equations of the form : dy/dx = f(x, y) , when the initial condition y(x₀) = y₀ is known.
-In this implementation, the method is applied to the differential equation
+In this implementation, the method is applied to the differential equation:

 dy/dx = x² − y

  ❖ The differential equation is defined as a function f(x, y).
  ❖ Initial values x₀ and y₀ are provided through an input file.
  ❖ A fixed step size h is used for numerical computation.
  ❖ The number of iterations is calculated using  n = (x − x₀) / h

 RK4 formula used in the program:

 At each step, four intermediate values are calculated as follows:
  k₁ = h · f(x₀, y₀)
  k₂ = h · f(x₀ + h/2, y₀ + k₁/2)
  k₃ = h · f(x₀ + h/2, y₀ + k₂/2)
  k₄ = h · f(x₀ + h, y₀ + k₃)

-The next value of y is obtained using
-y₀ = y₀ + (k₁ + 2k₂ + 2k₃ + k₄) / 6
-and the value of x is updated as
-x₀ = x₀ + h
+The next value of y is obtained using y₀ = y₀ + (k₁ + 2k₂ + 2k₃ + k₄) / 6 and the value of x is updated as x₀ = x₀ + h

 Algorithm:
  Step 1: Read the number of test cases from the input file.
  Step 2: For each test case, read x₀, y₀, step size h, and the required value of x.
  Step 3: Define the differential equation in the function f(x, y).
  Step 4: Compute the total number of iterations using n = (x − x₀) / h.